 If you go around the aggregate root, the aggregate root cannot guarantee its invariants, its validity, or its consistency.
-Eventually you will have code that is impossible to follow or transactional script code.
+Eventually you will have spaghetti code or transactional script code.

 To follow DDD patterns, entities must not have public setters in any entity property.
 Changes in an entity should be driven by explicit methods with explicit ubiquitous language about the change they are performing in the entity.